 These paleo brownies have a deep fudgy texture, rich chocolaty flavor, crinkle top layer, and come together in about half an hour.
-This recipe is so each and made with wholesome ingredients like almond flour, coconut sugar, and dairy-free chocolate, they may just be better than boxed brownies!
+This recipe is so easy and made with wholesome ingredients like almond flour, coconut sugar, and dairy-free chocolate, they may just be better than boxed brownies!